muhme/joomla-branches-tester/README.md

 observe how the browser runs in parallel.

-Cypress GUI can be started from Docker container `jbt_cypress` with X11 forwarding (recommeded for Windows 11 WSL 2):
+Cypress GUI can be started from Docker container `jbt_cypress` with X11 forwarding (recommeded for Windows 11 WSL 2 Ubuntu):
 ```
 scripts/cypress.sh 51
 ```

-Or from local installed Cypress (recommended for macOS and Ubuntu) with additional argument `local`:
+Or from local installed Cypress (recommended for macOS and native Ubuntu) with additional argument `local`:
 ```
 scripts/cypress.sh 51 local
 ```

 The script will automatically install the appropriate Cypress version locally for each branch if it doesn't already exist.
+Using the Cypress container has the advantage of having Chrome, Edge, Electron, and Chromium pre-installed.
+If you run Cypress locally, only the browsers installed on your system will be available.

 :imp: Are you see the `Installation.cy.js` test spec?
 Here you finally have the chance to do it.
   Who cares about file system and database consistency?
 Go on, click on it.
 Go on, go on ...